George Reeves: Controversy

 Actors Alan Ladd and Gig Young were reportedly skeptical of the official determination.
-Reeves' friend Rory Calhoun told a reporter "No one in Hollywood believed the suicide story."
+Reeves's friend Rory Calhoun told a reporter "No one in Hollywood believed the suicide story."
 In their book Hollywood Kryptonite, Sam Kashner and Nancy Schoenberger make a case for the involvement of MGM vice president and fixer Eddie Mannix.
-Reeves had been having an affair with his wife Toni Mannix.
+Reeves had been having an affair with his wife, Toni Mannix.
 Others suggested that Eddie Mannix, rumored to have Mafia ties, ordered Reeves killed.
+In June 2025, People noted that Reeves had ended his affair with Toni to begin an affair with Leonore Lemmon.

 In popular culture

-The 2006 film Hollywoodland, starring Ben Affleck as Reeves and Adrien Brody as a fictional investigator loosely based on actual detective Milo Speriglio, dramatizes the investigation of Reeves' death.
-The film suggests three possible scenarios: accidental shooting by Lemmon, murder by an unnamed hitman under orders from Eddie Mannix, and suicide.
+The 2006 film Hollywoodland starred Ben Affleck as Reeves and Diane Lane as Toni Mannix.
+Adrien Brody plays Louis Simo, a fictional private investigator with a working class Italian American background and an obsession with chasing fame and fortune.
+Simo is partially inspired by actual private detective Milo Speriglio, who was hired by Reeves's mother to investigate her son's death.
+The film's fictionalized investigation suggests four possible explanations:

-In June 2021, an episode of the internet series BuzzFeed Unsolved discussed the death of Reeves and possible theories.